natalie125/Ease-Mind/frontend/README.md

 ## Available Scripts

 - `npm start` Runs the app in the development mode.
-- `npm test` Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+- Use `npm run test` to run all tests.
+- Use `npm run test-coverage` to run all tests and get a coverage report
+- Use `npm run test-watch` to run tests in watch mode - aka only run tests that have changed.
 - `npm run build` Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.
 The build is minified and the filenames include the hashes.